 Akron is a relatively large city located in the state of Ohio.
 With a population of 197,542 people and 67 constituent neighborhoods, Akron is the fifth largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Akron is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Akron isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Akron are a mix of both white- and blue-collar jobs.
 Overall, Akron is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Akron who work in office and administrative support (14.97%), sales jobs (11.94%), and food service (7.64%).
+There are especially a lot of people living in Akron who work in office and administrative support (14.66%), sales jobs (12.37%), and food service (7.62%).

 Akron is an extremely ethnically-diverse city.
 The people who call Akron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Akron residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Akron include Irish, English, Italian, and Polish.